PREETH26/Ecommerce-Follow-Along/README.md

 3. Send user mail in to endpoint to get all the user orders.
 4. Display all the user orders.
 5. Add my-orders page in navbar for better navigation.

+### Milestone 28:Cancel the placed orders.

+In this Milestone,
+1. In my-orders page for every order add cancel order button.
+2. If the order is already canceled this button should not be displayed.
+3. Create an endpoint that will receive the order-id.
+4. Get the order using this id and mark the status canceled and save.
+5. We update the order.js controller to update the changes.